Table of content

 5. Less spending on diamond engagement rings

 You should be familiar with the rule of diamond engagement ring budgeting — invest three months' salary.
 But this trend is changing these days as shown in research by The Knot.
-In their survey, one-third of those polled spent only up to $3,000 on an engagement ring.
+In their survey, one-fourth of those polled spent only up to $3,000 on an engagement ring.
 It's surprising to see that 11% of those surveyed spent less than $1,000 on a ring.

 Since customers are spending less on engagement rings, first be transparent about your pricing.
 Consider rethinking your inventory by studying consumer spending habits regarding engagement rings, especially with luxury brands.